-When people talk about aspects that make a company a great place to work, the main factors that most of them take into account are compensation paid to employees and brand value of the company.
+When people talk about aspects that make a company a great place to work, the main factors that most of them take into account are compensation paid to employees and the brand value of the company.

 Senior professionals and managers want to believe that brand and salary are the magnets that pull people to their organizations.
 However, there’s one critical element that many overlook – and that’s the work culture.

 Work culture plays a significant role in attracting and retaining people to a company; it’s the impalpable environment that makes some organizations great to work with, and others, toxic.